IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Class definition
 """"""""""""""""

-One of the main parts of this code is the definition of a new class inheriting from the PyQt5 **QWidget** class.
-In this case, we label our class as **example Widget**.
+First main part of this code is the definition of a new class inheriting from the PyQt5 **QWidget** class.
+In this case, the class is named :guilabel:`exampleWidget`.

-This class defined the QWidget (contents, design, functions related to the widget etc.).
+This class will later fully define the QWidget (contents, design, functions related to the widget and more).

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python